Vaideesh-kulkarni/Vaideesh_BlueStampPortfolio/index.md

 Another issue was unreliable connections which was the hardest part because I thought that everything looked correct but in the end I relaized that some wires werent making correct connections to the rasberry pi board or to the breadboard.
 I was also missing some connections as I was progressing way to fast.

 After all these problems there was one simple fix that I could've done a while back which wouldve saved a bunch of time and that was by changing the motor driver to the I9110 motordriver.
 The L9110 uses a single power input instead of multiplee seerate inputs and logic which makes everything much more simpler.

+What's next:

+Connect the camera to the Rasberry pi and add code so that the camera can track the ball.
+I will also write the OpenCV code so that the robot can detect the red ball and then combine the camera, sensors, and motors all together so it can track the ball and avoid any obstacles in the way.

 # First Milestone